Central flashes during stellar occultations. Effects of diffraction, interferences, and stellar diameter: Geometrical optics

-The Fig.~\ref{fig_tenuous_vs_dense} illustrates our problem.
+Figure~\ref{fig_tenuous_vs_dense} illustrates our problem.
 An occultation by a spherical object of radius $R_0$ is observed from far away ($\Delta \gg R_0$), so that the atmosphere causes a negligible deviation $\omega \ll 1$ of the light rays (straight-line approximation).
 As discussed by \cite{Young2012}, the atmosphere then acts as a phase screen that causes an increment of optical path $\tau(R)$ for the incoming wave, compared to the case where there is no atmosphere.

 Three cases are considered in this paper.
 The first case occurs when no atmosphere is present around the body.
-This will be referred to as the ``airless body case".
+We refer to this as the ``airless body case".
 It produces the classical Fresnel fringes at the edge of the shadow in the observer's plane, as well as the Poisson spot at its center.
-Although it is not the problem at stake here, this case serves as a starting point because both the Fresnel fringes and the Poisson spot will survive in the presence of an atmosphere.
+Although it is not the problem at stake here, this case serves as a starting point because both the Fresnel fringes and the Poisson spot survive in the presence of an atmosphere.

 The second case occurs when the atmosphere is not dense enough to refract the rays toward the shadow center.
-It will be referred to as the ``tenuous atmosphere case".
-It means that the rays grazing the limb at radius $R_0$ are not deviated enough to reach the shadow center.
-This creates a circular dark shadows\footnote{As opposed to just the shadow, in which an attenuated stellar flux can still be recorded.} of radius $r_0$ with a Poisson spot at its center.
-Outside the dark shadow, an observer at P sees only one stellar image.
+We refer to it as the ``tenuous atmosphere case".
+It means that the rays (of geometrical optics) grazing the limb at radius $R_0$ are not deviated enough to reach the shadow center.
+This creates a circular dark shadow\footnote{As opposed to just the shadow, in which an attenuated stellar flux can still be recorded.} of radius $r_0$ with a Poisson spot at its center.
+Outside the dark shadow, an observer at P only sees one stellar image.

-The third case occurs when the atmosphere is dense enough so that there exists a layer with radius $R_{\rm CF}$, called the flash layer, that focuses the stellar rays toward the shadow center at $r=0$.
-This situation will be referred to as the ``dense atmosphere case".
-In this case, a luminous ray can reach the observer at P by following two different possible paths (the geodesics), that correspond to the primary (or near-limb) and secondary (or far-limb) images\footnote{In a wide sense, because they are astigmatic.
-Moreover, we ignore the formation of multiple images (mirages) that occur with strong local temperature gradients (e.g. \citealt{Stansberry1994}).} of the star, respectively.
+The third case occurs when the atmosphere is dense enough for there to be a layer with radius $R_{\rm CF}$, called the flash layer, which focuses the stellar rays toward the shadow center at $r=0$.
+We refer to this as the ``dense atmosphere case".
+In this case, a luminous ray can reach the observer at P by following two different possible paths, which correspond to the primary (or near-limb) and secondary (or far-limb) images\footnote{In a wide sense, because they are astigmatic.
+Moreover, we ignore the formation of multiple images (mirages) that occur with strong local temperature gradients (e.g., \citealt{Stansberry1994}).} of the star, respectively.